CryptoAssetRecovery/arbitrex/README.md

 I hope Im not forgetting anything, Im doing this from memory at like 12 AM lol.

 ## Roadmap (notes from an impromptu meeting)
-- TODO: Complete and fix up the test suite (feel free to delete the ones that are already there and broken)

-- TODO: Add parameter options to the backtest configuration page
-    - And the backtest results page

-- TODO: Add checksum for hyper params in strategy

 - TODO: Add automatic hyper parameter optimization
 - TODO: Add live paper trading
 - TODO: Add statistical arbitrage ability (multiple OCL pairs)
 - TODO: Add public flags for strategies + backtest results